ProjectAdA/public/annotations/README.md

 In addition all manual annotations are available in the standard format of the Open-Source Annotation Software Advene (http://advene.org/) which was used to create the annotations.
 This folder contains the azp packages for each of the 49 manually annotated videos.

-## Csv Samples Field-Size
+## Export Samples

-This folder furthermore contains all manual annotations of the type "field size" throughout the corpus.
-These files were generated with the annotation explorer to demonstrate its export capabilities.
+This folder contains samples for two different export capabilities of the annotation explorer: 1) all manual annotations of the type "field size" throughout the corpus as csv files.
+2) static html exports of different queries conducted in the annotation explorer.